 l

 Combine my deep passion for this band with an entrepreneurial spirit and you have the beginnings of the KISS ROCKS Fan Club.
 In late 1984, a simple eight-page black and white newsletter called KISS ROCKS debuted as one of the first KISS fanzines in an underground press that would soon expand tremendously.
-An ad in the back of a 1985 Circus magazine (w/Paul on the cover coincidentally, 2/28/85) started it all, and soon the membership grew to include fans in over 25 countries and almost all 50 states.
+An ad in the back of a 1985 Circus magazine (coincidentally w/Paul on the cover, 2/28/85) started it all, and soon the membership grew to include fans in over 25 countries and almost all 50 states.
 Over the years I had the distinct pleasure and honor of conducting phone interviews with Eric Carr, Gene Simmons, Vinnie Vincent, and Bruce Kulick, as well as meeting all members of KISS past and present.
-I also was proud to see KISS ROCKS listed in the "thank you" section of the "Hot In the Shade" liner notes, where many KISS fanzines were thanked for their hard work.
-Fast forward to 2009 and I am absolutely thrilled that KISS ROCKS is included and well-represented in Gene Simmons' new release 'The Ultimate KISS Fanzine Phenomenon 1976-2009' (pgs 88-89).
-It is a book like this that sums up exactly the relationship between the band and its fans.
-Highly recommended!!
+I was also proud to see KISS ROCKS listed in the "thank you" section of the "Hot In the Shade" liner notes, where many KISS fanzines were applauded for their hard work.
+Fast forward to 2009 and I was absolutely thrilled that KISS ROCKS was included (and well-represented) in Gene Simmons' book 'The Ultimate KISS Fanzine Phenomenon 1976-2009' (pgs 88-89).
+It's a book like this that sums up exactly the relationship between the band and its fans.
+Highly recommended!

-Anyway, the newsletter was a great way for me to express my passion and dedication for the band, and a perfect venue to share it with others.
-It also set the stage for some of the contacts and good friends I've made along the way with whom I still write and trade merchandise.
-The funniest thing about it all was that I never told anyone my real age, because I thought being only 12 or 13 years old, that I and the newsletter wouldn't be taken seriously.
-And I never gave anyone my phone number because my pre-pubescent voice would have surely given me away!
+The newsletter was a great way for me to express my passion and dedication for the band, and a perfect venue to share it with others.
+It also set the stage for some of the contacts and good friends I've made along the way with whom I still correspond and trade merchandise.
+The funniest thing about it all was that I never told anyone my real age, because being only 12 or 13 years old, I thought that I wouldn't be taken seriously (and I never gave anyone my phone number because my pre-pubescent voice would have surely given me away!)
 Anyway, after finishing high school in 1991 and getting ready to head off to college (with a slightly deeper voice), I decided to stop publishing the newsletter simply because I wouldn't have the time anymore to do the best job possible.
-So after 7 years, I stopped publishing KISS ROCKS but my love for the band certainly remained (back issues of the KISS ROCKS newsletter from 1985-91 are available inexpensively in the BARGAIN BIN ).
+So after 7 years, I stopped publishing KISS ROCKS -- but my love for the band certainly remained.

 When KISS hosted their own conventions in 1995, my interest in the original merchandise began to increase and I decided to build upon my already decent-sized collection.
-I started collecting anything and everything with the official KISS logo on it, and eventually had tables at many east coast KISS conventions in 'rock cities' such as Detroit, Cleveland, New York, Philadelphia, Providence, Boston, Baltimore - and of course the always awesome Annual New York/New Jersey KISS EXPO (here's to NY in 2011!)
-Keep a lookout on this site's homepage, or you can always visit www.kissasylum.com for an updated list of all KISS EXPOS and CONVENTIONS happening worldwide.
+I started collecting anything and everything with the official KISS logo on it, and soon had my own tables at many exciting KISS conventions in 'rock cities' such as Detroit, Cleveland, Philadelphia, Providence, Boston, Baltimore - and of course the always awesome Annual New York/New Jersey KISS EXPO (where I've proudly been a merchandise dealer for 18 straight years).

-I have met hundreds of great fans who I see over and over again at these functions, and have had a blast buying, selling, and trading with you all.
+The best part of it all?
+Between all of the EXPOs nationwide and the growth of this site over the past 20 (!) years, I have met hundreds of great fans who I see over and over again, and have had a blast buying, selling, and trading with everyone.
 I have also seen the band in concert 50+ times and always enjoy seeing friends and fellow collectors at the shows (click HERE for a complete list of every KISS show I have attended).
-I always enjoy meeting other KISS fanatics, and encourage you to e-mail me with any merchandise-related questions you may have, or just to chat about the band.
-The KISS ROCKS Merchandise Website KISSROCKS.net was created in 1997 and the site is always growing and expanding, so please keep checking back for more updates as I add new merchandise all of the time.
-And thank you for reading this little history of who I am, why I love KISS, and why you can feel confident that you are dealing with a well-respected and legitimate fan service...
+I always enjoy meeting other KISS fanatics, and encourage you to E-MAIL me with any merchandise-related questions you may have, or just to chat about the band.
+Of course, please keep checking back for more updates, since I add new merchandise all of the time.
+Finally, thank you for reading this not-so-short history of who I am, why I love KISS, and why you can feel confident that you are dealing with a well-respected and legitimate fan service...

 Handwritten note